BroadbandForum/usp/specification/mtp/stomp/index.md

 **R-STOMP.27** - USP Endpoints utilizing STOMP clients for message transport MUST NOT send the acknowledgement STOMP frames including: `ACK` and `NACK`.

-**R-STOMP.28** - USP Endpoints utilizing STOMP clients for message transport MAY send the following STOMP frames when shutting down a STOMP connection: `UNSUBSCRIBE` (according to the rules defined in the UNSUBSCRIBE section of the STOMP Spec) and `DISCONNECT` (according to the rules defined in the DISCONNECT section of the STOMP Spec).
+**R-STOMP.28** - USP Endpoints utilizing STOMP clients for message transport MAY send the following STOMP frames when shutting down a STOMP connection: `UNSUBSCRIBE` (according to the rules defined in the UNSUBSCRIBE section of the STOMP Specification) and `DISCONNECT` (according to the rules defined in the DISCONNECT section of the STOMP Specification).

-**R-STOMP.29** - USP Endpoints utilizing STOMP clients for message transport that DID NOT receive a `subscribe-dest` STOMP Header in the `CONNECTED` frame when establishing the STOMP communications session MUST update their STOMP subscription when their destination is altered by sending the `UNSUBSCRIBE` STOMP frame (according to the rules defined in the UNSUBSCRIBE section of the STOMP Spec) and then re-subscribing as detailed in the "Subscribing a USP Endpoint to a STOMP Destination" section.
+**R-STOMP.29** - USP Endpoints utilizing STOMP clients for message transport that DID NOT receive a `subscribe-dest` STOMP Header in the `CONNECTED` frame when establishing the STOMP communications session MUST update their STOMP subscription when their destination is altered by sending the `UNSUBSCRIBE` STOMP frame (according to the rules defined in the UNSUBSCRIBE section of the STOMP Specification) and then re-subscribing as detailed in the "Subscribing a USP Endpoint to a STOMP Destination" section.

-**R-STOMP.30** - USP Endpoints utilizing STOMP clients for message transport MAY receive a `RECEIPT` frame in which case the USP Endpoint MUST process the STOMP frame as defined in the RECEIPT section of the STOMP Spec.
+**R-STOMP.30** - USP Endpoints utilizing STOMP clients for message transport MAY receive a `RECEIPT` frame in which case the USP Endpoint MUST process the STOMP frame as defined in the RECEIPT section of the STOMP Specification.

 ## Discovery Requirements